Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Introduction

-Intriguingly, we unify the mutual information maximization objective commonly used in COMRL with the general RL objective of maximizing expected return.
-To be specific, maximizing $I(Z;M)$ can be interpreted as consistently raising the lower bound of the expected return for a given policy conditioning on the optimal task representation.
-This is achieved by extending the return discrepancy scheme~\cite{janner2019trust} to the COMRL framework.
-Thus, this analysis provides a feasible explanation for the performance improvement guarantee, filling the gap between intuition and theoretical justification.
-However, after scrutinizing this optimization process, we find it ignores the task representation shift between two consecutive updates, which may lead to performance improvement collapse.
-To address this problem, we adopt the framework of performance difference bound to consider the impacts of task representation shift explicitly.
-We theoretically demonstrate that by reining the task representation shift, it is possible to achieve monotonic performance improvements, thereby showcasing the advantage against prior works.
+Intriguingly, we formalize this training framework as an alternating two-stage optimization framework and then link it with the general RL objective of maximizing the expected return.
+To be specific, maximizing $I(Z;M)$ and adopting standard offline RL algorithms can be interpreted as consistently raising the lower bound of the expected return conditioning on the optimal task representation distribution (See Section \ref{sec:explain_prior}).
+This is achieved by extending the return discrepancy scheme~\citep{janner2019trust} to the COMRL framework.
+Thus, this analysis provides a feasible explanation for the performance improvement guarantee.

-To make it practical, we derive an optimization problem concerning task representation shift and find that reining the update frequency of task representation and employing a straightforward classifier-based method for task representation extraction is sufficient to beat existing SOTA algorithms.
-RETRO is evaluated on a wide range of RL benchmarks covering MuJoCo \cite{todorov2012mujoco} and MetaWorld \cite{yu2020meta}.
-With the addition of just one line of code, RETRO achieves superior asymptotic performance and training stability compared to the classifier-based method alone.
-Notably, RETRO also holds a tuning-free property.
-Moreover, our approach to reining task representation shift is general and is also ablated in the experiments.
+More importantly, after scrutinizing this optimization framework, we find it ignores the impacts stemming from the variation of the task representation in the alternating process.
+This would cause the optimization framework to incorrectly conclude that the monotonic performance improvement can be guaranteed with a better approximation to the optimal task representation distribution.
+By explicitly modeling the variation of task representation, we conclude that it is a critical part of monotonic performance improvement.
+To highlight the characteristic, we name this issue task representation shift and theoretically prove that it is possible to achieve monotonic performance improvement with appropriate context encoder updates (See Section \ref{sec:representation shift}).

+To show the impacts of this issue, we use different settings to rein in the task representation shift on \hai{three widely adopted objectives concerning maximizing $I(Z;M)$, covering the upper bound, the lower bound, and the direct approximation}.
+Empirical results show that reining in the task representation shift can indeed improve performance.
+Our work opens up a new avenue for OMRL, leading to a better understanding between the task representation and performance improvements.